- oD 50.50

 About Jane Gabriel

-Jane Gabriel is the founder and editor of openDemocracy 50.50 which publishes critical perspectives on social justice, gender and pluralism.
-Prior to joining openDemocracy, she produced and directed more than thirty documentaries for Channel Four Television and the BBC international current affairs series Correspondent, winning the Royal Television Society award, and the One World Media award for her work as a documentary director.
+Jane Gabriel is the Founder and Editor of openDemocracy 50.50 which publishes critical perspectives on social justice, gender and pluralism.
+Prior to joining openDemocracy, she produced and directed more than 30 documentaries for Channel 4 Television and the BBC international current affairs series Correspondent, winning the Royal Television Society award and the One World Media award for her work as a documentary director.
 She was a member of the UK's first all-women television production company, Broadside.
 In the 1970's she worked at Granada TV in the UK, and at Pacifica radio KPFA in the US.

 Articles by Jane Gabriel

 On her way home to Northern Ireland from the Nobel Women’s conference in Guatemala, Laureate Mairead Maguire was detained by the USA Homeland Security Immigration.
 She was held for two hours, during which she was questioned, fingerprinted and photographed.
 This resulted in her missing her flight.
 She was released upon the actions of the Nobel Women’s Initiatives representatives’ who insisted on her immediate release.
 The following are Mairead's words.

 Activists, scholars and policy makers from more than thirty countries are heading for Antigua, Guatemala, this weekend for the Nobel Women’s Initiative second international conference ‘Women Redefining Democracy’. openDemocracy will be covering three days of debate as the women examine women’s experience of democracy in different contexts, from both inside and outside the structures of power.

 Every one of the hundreds and hundreds of women who are here at the CSW is trying to build a ‘common understanding', by accurately describing the daily lived reality in their country or region.